nelhage/blog.nelhage.com/content/draft/fuzzy-dedup/index.md

 $$J(A,B) = \frac{|A\cap{}B|}{|A\cup{}B|}$$

 To estimate a ratio of areas like this, one classic strategy is **sampling**.
-If we can generate random elements appropriately-uniformly, and we can query whether each element is present in the numerator and denominator, we can use our empirical ratio as a test of the true value.
+If we can generate random elements (uniformly in an appropriate sense), and we can query whether those elements are present in the two sides of the ratio, we can produce an empirical estimate which will approach the true value.

 In this case, we know the union is at least as large as the intersection, so we want a uniformly-random sample from \\(A\cup{}B\\).
-It's not clear how to do that given the sets themselves, but it turns out that if we can do some per-set precomputation, we can make it work!
+It's not clear how to do that given the sets themselves, but it turns out we can do so cheaply if we're allowed precomputation on each set!

 - First, we make the problem apparently more complicated.
-We'll assume that features are integers in some finite range \\(0 \leq f_i \leq F\\), and then pick (uniformly at random) a permutation on \\(\mathbb{Z}_F\\).
+Assume that features are integers in some finite range \\(0 \leq f_i \leq F\\), and then pick a random permutation on \\(\mathbb{Z}_F\\).
 Call that permutation \\(P(x)\\).
 Now, we can select a random element by selecting the feature in our set that has the smallest value under this permutation[^sql]:

 $$ x_{\textrm{random}} \leftarrow{} \argmin_{x\in{}A\cup{}B}{P(x)} $$

-- It's not really feasible to work with "uniform random permutations," but we can **approximate** one using a good hash function.
-This has the merit, as well, of removing the requirement that features be bounded integers; if we hash into an appropriately-large space, collisions will be sufficiently rare that we can essentially ignore the risk, and store only the fixed-size hash value:
+- It's not really feasible to work with truly-random permutations, but we can **approximate** one using a good hash function.
+This also avoids the need for features to be represented as fixed-range integers; by accepting a miniscule risk of collision and storing only the hash values, we can map any reasonable featurespace into fixed-size hash values:

 $$ x_{\textrm{sig}} \leftarrow{} \min_{x\in{}A\cup{}B}{H(x)} $$

 [oracle]: https://en.wikipedia.org/wiki/Random_oracle

-- Next, we'll exploit the fact that `min` is associative, and rewrite the above to pre-process each set individually:individually:
+- Next, we'll exploit the fact that `min` is associative, and rewrite the above to pre-process each set individually:

 {{<plaintext>}}
 \begin{align*}